 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin that was not built for the load.
-For these jobs, we route in a reinforced 30-yard container with a heavier floor plate; the low-wall profile allows us to cap the fill volume well below the visual rim so axle weight stays legal.
-We haul these using a lowboy to ensure site safety.
-We also offer a general construction debris service.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does.
+For these heavy tear-offs, we route a reinforced 30-yard container with a heavier floor plate; we cap the fill volume well below the visual rim so the axle weight stays legal.
+We set these on a lowboy for transport.
+For lighter mixed loads, talk to us about our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover